canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 @parent guides/data-extreme
 @outline 3

-@description an introduction to the layers that make up can-connect and how to customize a connection
+@description Learn the layers that make up [can-connect] and how to implement custom connection functionality.

 @body